 Friday May 12th 2006 saw a number of invited guests arrive at Mayday car park to celebrate the completion and reopening of the trail and a visit to the bird viewing screens FoTF had installed along the route.

-The trail was opened by Nick Gibbons, recently retired FC Conservation officer, who then led the invited guests on a guided walk around the new trail, stopping off at various places including the new screen, before returning to the start for well deserved picnic.
+The trail was opened by Nick Gibbons, recently retired Forestry England Conservation officer, who then led the invited guests on a guided walk around the new trail, stopping off at various places including the new screen, before returning to the start for well deserved picnic.

 Please take the time to come and have a look - the walk is easy to follow, suitable for most people and there's lots to see on the way around, tangible evidence of how membership subscriptions help FoTF to improve facilities for everyone within Thetford Forest

-During 2010 the FoTF Conservation made repeat visits to the Goshawk Trail at MayDay during the construction of a second bird hide screen.
-Previously, the FoTF Conservation had errected a pre-constructed bird screen, follwing preparation of the location.
+During 2010 FoTF Conservation made repeat visits to the Goshawk Trail at MayDay during the construction of a second bird hide screen.
+Previously, the FoTF Conservation had errected a pre-constructed bird screen, following preparation of the location.

-The second screen was not only errected by the FoTF Conservation Group, but was also built from scratch by FoTF.
+The second screen was not only errected by FoTF Conservation, but was also built from scratch by FoTF Conservation.
 As well as clesring the site, the group had to install the core supporting structure and interweave the material to constrcut the screen.